-Events or transactions occurring June 30, 2013 have been evaluated through October 28, 2013, the date the financial statements were available to be issued.
+Events or transactions for the year ended June 30, 2015 have been evaluated through October 21, 2015, the date the financial statements were available to be issued.
 The financial statements and the notes thereto do not reflect events or transactions after this date.